zhanghengdev/MutualGuide/README.md

 - It will directly print the mAP, AP50 and AP50 results on VOC2007 Test or COCO2017 Val;
 - Add parameter `--draw` to draw detection results.
 They will be saved in `draw/VOC/` or `draw/COCO/` or `draw/XML/`;
-- Add '--trt' to activate TensorRT acceleration.
+- Add `--trt` to activate TensorRT acceleration.

 # Citing us

 Please cite our papers in your publications if they help your research:

     @InProceedings{Zhang_2020_ACCV,